 However, a conditional resident's green card—and the underlying status—expire after two years.
 This gives U.S. Citizenship and Immigration Services (USCIS) a chance to reevaluate the person's case and make sure it doesn't involve marriage fraud.
-If, close to the end of those two years, a conditional resident fails to take steps to convert from conditional to permanent residence (as described below), he or she will lose status in the United States and be subject to removal (deportation).
+If, close to the end of those two years, a conditional resident fails to take steps to convert from conditional to permanent residence (as described below), that person will lose status in the United States and be subject to removal (deportation).